 Not all blown insulation contained asbestos, but Rock Wool is one company that did use asbestos in this product.
 Its main use of asbestos, however, was in cement products.

 Rock Wool used asbestos in several insulating products:

 - Delta Maid High Temperature Master Cement

 - AF Cement

 Other cement products made by the company are likely to have contained asbestos and were primarily used for pipe insulation and other applications.

 Who Was at Risk of Exposure to Asbestos From Rock Wool?

 Thousands of people were put at risk for asbestos exposure because of these few products.
 Workers in Rock Wool’s manufacturing facilities were at particular risk because they handled the asbestos during the manufacturing process.
 As asbestos is manipulated, it sheds sharp microscopic fibers.

 Because these fibers are tiny and lightweight, they become part of the dust that floats in the air and settles on surfaces.
 When ingested or inhaled, these fibers cause tissue damage that can cause cancer or asbestosis in some people.

 In addition to Rock Wool employees, workers in other industries who used their products were also likely exposed.
-Construction workers were most often affected.
-Others affected include maritime workers, shipyard and naval workers, workers in industrial plants, power plants, factories, boiler rooms, and petroleum refineries.
+These workers may have handled or worked near Rock Wool products with asbestos: